jweiland-net/service_bw2/Documentation/Administrator/Index.rst

 Composer
 ~~~~~~~~~~~~~~~~~~~~~~~

-1. Add service_bw2 to your composer json e.g. using :php:`composer install jweiland/service-bw2`
+1. Add service_bw2 to your composer.json e.g. using :php:`composer install jweiland/service-bw2`

 2. Activate the extension inside the TYPO3 extension manager